piyushjaincloud2/CropInsurRedis/Redis_Airsim/README.md

 Open your favorite Terminal and run these commands.

-On the first Tab run the below command and change the level arguments as 1, 2 and 3 for different levels
+On the first Tab run the below command and change the level arguments as 1, 2 and 3 for starting different levels of the game.

 ```sh
 python flyDrone.py --level=1